martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/error-handlers.md

 ## Customizing error handlers

-Each of the error handlers mentioned above can be easily customized: by default they provide a "raw" server response with a standard message, and it might make sense on a project-basis to customize how they show up to your users.
+Each of the error handlers mentioned above can be easily customized: by default they provide a "raw" server response with a standard message, and it might make sense on a project basis to customize how they show up to your users.
 As such, each handler is associated with a dedicated template name that will be rendered if your project defines it.
 Each of these handlers can also be replaced by a custom one by using the appropriate settings.

 These customization options are listed below: